philipbrown/worldpay/README.md

 I decided to make this package to abstract a lot of these complications away and instead provide a clear and easy to use API for creating WorldPay requests and listening for responses.
 This package will also be well unit tested and available through PHP Composer as a framework agnostic package.

-**Note** If you are looking to integrate many payment gateways into your application, and you aren't going to be using all of WorldPay's features (e.g FuturePay or custom parameters) you should probably use [Omnipay](https://github.com/adrianmacneil/omnipay) instead.
+**Note:** If you are looking to integrate many payment gateways into your application, and you aren't going to be using all of WorldPay's features (e.g FuturePay or custom parameters) you should probably use [Omnipay](https://github.com/adrianmacneil/omnipay) instead.

 ##Installation
 Add `philipbrown/worldpay` as a requirement to `composer.json`: